'I have no business praising myself to you. But who can I trust to do it for me?'

 -- Marcel Proust

-After stints at The New York Times Magazine, New York and Vanity Fair, I discovered the Internet.
-In 1997, a few months after I co-founded bookreporter.com, I was asked to become editorial director of America Online.
-I learned a lot, helped create a ton of great programming, and left in 2003, eager to return to books and scripts.
+After stints at The New York Times Magazine, New York, and Vanity Fair, I discovered the Internet.
+In 1997, a few months after I co-founded bookreporter.com, I was appointed editorial director of America Online.
+I helped create great programming and left in 2003, eager to return to books and scripts.

 Well, not entirely.
 I launched Head Butler in 2004 as a cultural concierge “for people with more taste than time.”
-I thought I’d write a few hundred reviews and move on; 2,000 reviews later, I still enjoy sharing my favorite books, music and products four days a week.
-And I still dabble in journalism, for Salon.com, Buzzfeed, and Elle Decor.
+I thought I’d write a few hundred reviews and move on; 2,000 reviews later, I still share my favorite books, music, and products four days a week.

 But most days you’ll find me collecting copyrights.

 That means fiction and theater.
 Coming soon: a novel, “The Next Dalai Lama,” and a play, “Bringing Home the Birkin.”